Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Iron contributes to the normal formation of red blood cells and haemoglobin, as well as to normal oxygen transport in the body.
-A Cochrane meta-analysis of 67 trials confirms that iron supplementation significantly increases haemoglobin concentrations in menstruating women with low stores.
+Blood that carries oxygen more effectively: iron contributes to normal formation of red blood cells and haemoglobin, as well as to normal oxygen transport in the body.
+A Cochrane synthesis of 51 trials and 6,861 menstruating women measures higher haemoglobin at the end of intervention, and less frequent low stores.

 • Strong